PCSX2/pcsx2-net-www/content/guides/basic-setup/index.md

 ![ImgBurn](./img/imgburn.webp)

-## Dumping PlayStation 2 discs with Media Preservation Frontend (more advanced)
+## Alternative: Dumping PlayStation 2 discs with Media Preservation Frontend (more advanced)

 This is a GUI for several applications aimed at preserving optical media.
 It can be a bit more involved for non-PlayStation disc dumping, but for PS1 and PS2 its fairly simple.

 ### Where to get MPF

 On GitHub: <https://github.com/SabreTools/MPF>

+This tool is currently only available on Windows, but Linux support may be added in the future.
+It should be noted the command-line tools that are used for the backend of this tool are all free, open-source and available on all major operating systems.

 ### How to use it